 Plants are the most accessible means for people to manipulate the biological world.
-They can't run away and can often be propagated into vast numbers.
+They can't run away and are relatively easy to propagate into vast numbers.
 Besides providing the bulk of food and materials for insects, people, and animals, they process nutrients for rivers and lakes that feed the estuaries that breed so much marine life.
 The ocean in turn processes 80% of the oxygen in the atmosphere, mostly along coastlines.
 Learn to manipulate plants and one can indeed hold sway over every bird of the air, fish of the water, and herding animal.

 Native plants (especially post-disturbance annuals) provide the energy for their fungal and bacterial symbiotes that process minerals and gases into soil organic matter.
-70% of agricultural soils are former native grasslands, once dominated by annual forbs.
-Insects and animals need the annual plants to make proteins while 80% of plant species need insects for pollination and larger animals for soil fertility and disturbance.
+70% of agricultural soils are former native grasslands.
+Annual forbs were once most common in grasslands.
+Insects and animals need the annual plants to make proteins while 80% of the plants need insects for pollination and larger animals for soil fertility and disturbance.

-Migratory birds not only consume insects and seed, but some require plants to produce the fruits for which they are suited.
+Migratory birds not only consume insects and seed, but some require plants that produce the fruits for which they are suited.
 Many relationships among insects and plants are specific: pollination in return for food or for insects and larvae tolerant of the toxins the host plant produces.
 Without the biomass of appropriate plant hosts, the biomass of insects declines.
 Soil bacteria and fungi too often have specific relationships with their native plant hosts, and less their exotic counterparts.
 Hence, if that botanical foundation changes, the insect and microbial bases of the food pyramid changes too, particularly if non-native plants take over after a disturbance such as a flood or fire.